 Area of a square is defined as the number of square units needed to fill a square.
 In general, the area is defined as the region occupied inside the boundary of a flat object or 2d figure.
 The measurement is done in square units, with the standard unit being square metres (m2).

-Area is defined as the region occupied inside the boundary of a flat object or figure.
-The measurement is done in square units with the standard unit being square meters (m2).
-For the computation of area, there are pre-defined formulas for squares, rectangles, circle, triangles, etc. In this article, you will learn about the area of a square.
+For the computation of area, there are pre-defined formulas for squares, rectangles, circles, triangles, etc. In this article, you will learn about the area of a square.

-From the above discussion, it can be inferred that the area of a square can be given by the formula:
+From the above discussion, it can be inferred that the formula can give the area of a square is:

 - 1 m = 100 cm

 - 1 sq. m = 10,000 sq. cm

 - 1 sq. km = 1,000,000 sq. m